Nit-nit/Hazy/README.md

 - [**Experimental Branch**](https://github.com/Nit-nit/hazy/tree/Experimental) - Contains beta tests from other contributors.

-- [**Explained Branch**](https://github.com/Nit-nit/hazy/tree/Explained) - Contains explained version of code for beginners, this branch is strictly not allowed to be merged in any other branch because it can mess up the files and folder structure, codelines will be scattered and non-functioning and error bug ridden/problematic sometimes.
+- [**Explained Branch**](https://github.com/Nit-nit/hazy/tree/Explained) - Contains explained version of code for beginners, this branch is strictly not allowed to be merged in any other branch because it can mess up the files and folder structure, codelines will be scattered and non-functioning and bug ridden/problematic sometimes.